aws-samples/alb-sso-mwaa/README.md

 ## Create multiple new Amazon MWAA environments

 If you need to use an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) to provide OIDC based SSO to a *multiple new* Amazon MWAA environment with uniform [Apache Airflow RBAC](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) role access, you only need to complete the steps described below in this section.
-Under this option, all HTTPS traffic between your browser and the Amazon MWAA UI console flows through the ALB, and all ALB SSO authenticated users have uniform  access to the many newly created Amazon MWAA environments.
+Under this option, all HTTPS traffic from your browser to the Amazon MWAA UI console flows directly, following successful OIDC based SSO.

 ### Setup
 Complete the [prerequisites](#prerequisites), and run following command:

     source setup-venv.sh

-Follow the instruction steps for [Create a new Amazon MWAA environment](#create-a-new-amazon-mwaa-environment) except one deviation.
-Instead of specifying one Amazon MWAA environment configuration in the `MwaaEnvironments` section of the JSON [cdk.context.json](cdk/cdk.context.json) file, append multiple Amazon MWAA definitions.
+Follow the instruction steps for [Create a new Amazon MWAA environment](#create-a-new-amazon-mwaa-environment) except one deviation: Instead of specifying one Amazon MWAA environment configuration in the `MwaaEnvironments` section of the JSON [cdk.context.json](cdk/cdk.context.json) file, append multiple Amazon MWAA definitions.

 Example to create two new large Amazon MWAA environment named "Env1" and "Env2":